 In case you’re more into videography, using a GoPro Hero or a little point-and-shoot in video mode, Peak Design recently released the Capture P.O.V.
 Camera Clip which they describe as “the most versatile action camera mount ever created.”
 Hmmm….something to think about for mountain biking season!

-DISCOUNT CODE – Finally, I just wanted to remind anyone who’s reading one of our Peak Design product reviews that we’re happy to offer all of our readers a 10% discount on any Peak Design orders of $19.95 or more (doesn’t apply to bundles).
-This offer is good at the Peak Design online store and is available to anyone (referral link updated as at Dec 1/2015).
+BONUS CODE – Finally, for anyone reading one of our Peak Design product reviews, we’re happy to offer a bonus gift on orders of US$65 or more.
+This offer is good at the Peak Design online store and is available to anyone (referral link updated as at May 17/2017).
+The selection of free gifts may vary over time.
+Free gifts may not be returned for credit or exchange.
+Finally, if you return the original order, you will also be required to return the free gift.

 As always, if you have a question about any of the Peak Design products we own, please feel free to leave a comment and we’ll get back to you as quickly as possible.